Rhatsody/the-fires-of-brimstone/README.md

-# the-fires-of-brimstone
+# fires of brimstone
-may god save us all
+ god save us all